FranklineMisango/Lumibot_Algorithms/README.md

     export EMAIL_PASSWORD="your_email_password"
     export ALPACA_API_KEY = "your_apca_api_key_id"
     export ALPACA_API_SECRET_KEY =  "your_apca_secret_key"
     ```

 ## 📈 Usage

 1. **Prepare your tick data**:
-    - Ensure the program is downloadinf files for each ticker in the `tick_data` directory.
+    - Ensure the program is downloading files for each ticker in the `tick_data` directory.
 Each file should follow the structure:
       ```csv
       Datetime,Open,High,Low,Close,Adj Close,Volume
       2024-09-05 10:32,54.209999084472656,54.209999084472656,54.18000030517578,54.209999084472656,54.209999084472656,0